codemod-js/codemod/README.md

 $ npm install -g babel-codemod
 ```

 This will install the runner as `codemod`.
+This package requires node v6 or higher.

 ## Usage